Kharavela: Religion

-Some scholars such as Paul Dundas question whether he was a Jain, or another ancient king who supported Jainism and is valorized in an inscription written at a Jain site.
-One reason for doubts is that Hathigumpha inscription explicitly states he was a devotee of all religious sects (sava-pāsanḍa pūjako) and repaired temples dedicated to a variety of gods (sava-de[vāya]tana-sakāra-kārako).

-Other reasons to doubt Kharavela was a devout Jain is also found in many lines of the Hathigumpha inscription.
-The repeated mention of violence and wars in the inscription, says Dundas, raises questions whether Kharavela was merely partial to Jainism given the central doctrine of Ahimsa (non-violence) in Jainism.

-According to Helmuth von Glasenapp, he was probably a free-thinker who patronized all his subjects (including Jains).
+Kharavela seems to have been religiously liberal: his inscription describes him as someone who worshipped all gods and repaired temples of all deities.
+According to Paul Dundas, such claims, also made by Ashoka, were intended to portray the king as a universal ruler.
+Jain author Hampa Nagarajaiah sees Kharavela's liberalism as an example of the Jain doctrine of Anekantamata.
+According to Helmuth von Glasenapp, Kharavela was probably a free-thinker who patronized all his subjects including Jains.

 Biography

 According to the Hathigumpha inscription, Kharavela spent his first 24 years on education and sports, a period when he mastered the fields of writing, coinage, accounting, administration and procedures of law.
 He was the prince to the throne (yuvaraja) at 16, and crowned King of Kalinga at age 24.
 The Hathigumpha inscription details his first 13 years of his reign.
 Some notable aspects of this reign includes: